Tax season can be a very stressful time, but by folding tax planning into your business strategy, you can quickly and efficiently process your taxes.

 3. Keep your business and personal expenses separate.

 Regardless of whether you have been regularly keeping track of your spending, you should ensure that you separate your business expenses from your personal expenses, to avoid confusion.
 If you haven't done so already, set up a separate bank account for your small business, and only make business purchases using your business's credit card.

 Stay aware of important deadlines throughout the year to hold yourself accountable.
 Make a note of all of your tax deadlines, and don't be afraid to set up business deadlines for yourself.
 If you want to have monthly or quarterly expense check-ins, keep those on a calendar, and set deadlines for when you want to keep track of your expenses.
 Keeping important dates and deadlines organized will help you at tax time.

 5. Hire an accountant or business tax professional.

 If you find taxes for your small business overwhelming or confusing, or if you just want another resource, consider hiring an accountant or other tax professional to help.
-Tax professionals are highly knowledgeable in the field and can assist you with as much or as little as you need when it comes to your taxes.
-They can also help hold you accountable for everything you need to be practicing throughout the year to maintain smart and legal business practices when it comes to your taxes and finances.
+Tax professionals are highly knowledgeable in the field and can assist you with as much or as little as you need.
+They can also help hold you accountable for everything you need to be practicing throughout the year to maintain smart and legal business tax practices and finances.
 Additionally, a tax professional can help you stay aware of hidden fees and documents.